Dipec001/users-restapi/README.md

 ## Assummptions
 - I assumed that the users have other attributes apart from their names.
 Attributes like age, nationality, gender.

+## API Doc with Postman
+Simple API doc which contains other example requests including headers to be passed <br>
+<a href="https://documenter.getpostman.com/view/27596602/2s9YC2zYhr">Link to documentation</a>